 OpenVPN takes advantage of OpenSSL certificates for encryption and supports faster hardware, capable of more speed management.
-Some downsides to OpenVPN is not all VPN services have it available and the 128 bit blowfish is known to have some weaknesses.
+Some downsides to OpenVPN is that not all VPN services have it available and the 128-bit blowfish is known to have some weaknesses.

 In any case, this is actually a VPN protocol that several people want to use, as it is constantly working on making it the best protocol that is on the network.

 OpenVPN is a community project, in which various people work to make this something that is going to work for the long haul with a VPN.
 Due to this, several VPN’s utilize OpenVPN as one of their tunneling protocols.